kavehtehrani/gnome-speech2text/README.md

 ### Quick Installation (Recommended)

-For the easiest installation experience, use our unified installer:
+For the easiest installation experience, use the installation script:

 ```bash
 # Clone the repository